juliuspfadt/juliuspfadt.github.io/index.md

 My professional interest lies with statistical modeling: in particular, developing methods to help researchers learn about patterns in their data.
 These methods are ideally, but not exclusively, Bayesian.
 In my published work, I have mainly focused on psychometrics, particularly reliability estimation and structural equation modeling.

+In addition to my research, I develop open-source tools for statistics, including modules for JASP (BFpack, Factor, Reliability, SEM) and the R package Bayesrel.
+I am also a co-founder of [JASP Services BV](https://jasp-services.com).

 I strongly believe that science should be accessible to everyone.
 To that end, I strive to publish open-access content whenever possible, and I ensure that the methods I develop are implemented in free and open-source software platforms, such as R and JASP.